 Note that the tool is applied to the original image!
 First use the tool, then change the image size.

 Change the crop area by dragging the sides and the angles of the bounding frame.
 Use the buttons in the Settings Panel to control the tool.
 To apply the result and remove the areas outside the frame, click OK or use Enter.
 To cancel the operation and exit the tool, press Cancel or use the Esc-key.
 To restore the original area keeping the tool active, press Reset.

 Adjust the Resolution.
-If you are not going to print the image it's recommended to use 72 dpi as image resolution.
+If you are going to print the image it's recommended to use 300 dpi, for web - 72 dpi.